ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

  (13, 3, 2026); (13, 11, 2026); (13, 8, 2027); (13, 10, 2028); (13, 4, 2029);
  (13, 7, 2029); (13, 9, 2030); (13, 12, 2030)]
 ```

+Calling `range lo hi` returns a increasing list of consecutive integers between `lo` and `hi`, including both.

+The function `day_of_week` calculates the day of the week for a given date.
+Generative large language model chatbots such as ChatGPT do a very good job at explaining such a function.
+Have a look at the result of a prompt such as “Explain how this code works” followed by the code if you want to learn more about this function.